MateusPitura/extension-typescript-console/vscode/README.md

 3. Inside `vscode/`, compile with `vsce package`

-4. Upload the ZIP do Visual Studio Marketplace
+4. Upload the ZIP to Visual Studio Marketplace

+5. Create a tag in Git and upload to GitHub

+6. Create a new release on GitHub

 **Chrome:**